PayString/paystring-documentation/docs/getting-started.md

 - [Xpring SDK Integration](#xpring-sdk-integration)

 Your contributions are welcome.
 Check out the [PayID repository on GitHub](https://github.com/payid-org/payid), and note the [Contributing](https://github.com/payid-org/payid/blob/master/CONTRIBUTING.md) guidelines.

+## Experiment with the PayID Sandbox

+The [PayID Sandbox](https://payid.org/sandbox) lets you experiment with PayID.
+Log in with your Github account and follow the prompts.
+You can quickly set up a virtual server, and then create users with simple PayID addresses that map to addresses on various networks such as XRPL, Interledger, BTC, and ETH.
+Using the provided cURL or Javascript code, you can create, update, and delete users, and get payment information about a PayID address.
+While the session is running, you can also run operations from your command line.
+Your work is not saved between sessions, and the sandbox may be reset at any time.

 ## Run a PayID Server